 Lung cancer, often caused by smoking, is one of the most common types of cancer in North Carolina.
 Symptoms can include coughing up blood and shortness of breath.
 It can be treated by chemotherapy, radiation, and surgery.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.